top of page

 Konkuk University

-Dr. Sin-Ae Park is a faculty in the Department of Environment Health Science at Konkuk University, Seoul, South Korea.
+Dr. Sin-Ae Park is a faculty in the Professor of Department of Bio & Healing Convergence of Graduate School at Konkuk University, Seoul, South Korea.
 She graduated her M.S. in Horticultural Science from Konkuk University, Seoul and earned a Ph.D. in Horticultural Therapy from Kansas State University.
 Dr. Park completed the first post-doctoral research fellowship at Kansas State University and the second post-doctoral research fellowship at the Children’s Nutrition Research Center, Baylor College of Medicine, Houston, TX.
 She is currently working for research and teaching responsibilities in human issues in horticulture and horticultural therapy.
 Dr. Park’s research investigates the therapeutic mechanisms of horticultural activity in physical and psychological aspects.
 Also, she develops research-based horticultural therapy programs and investigate its health benefits in various populations.
 Dr. Park is actively involving the International People Plant Symposium and she is serving as an Editor-in-Chief for the symposium proceedings.
 Also, she currently serves on the Editoral Board of the Journal of Therapeutic Horticulture published by the American Horticultural Therapy Association.
 In 2010 and 2014, she received the Charles, A. Lewis Research in Excellence Award from the American Horticultural Theapy Association.
 She is involved in the Korean Horticultural Therapy and Well-Being Association, having been a member of the Board of Directors and she is certified as the Korean Horticultural Therapist Level 1.

 Candace-Shoemaker-mug.jpg